 Location: Mile Marker 16.5

-Description: This small village is an interesting-yet-heartbreaking historical stop.
+Description: This small village is a small stop that is easy to rush past and worth not rushing past.
 In 1946, the peninsula was ravaged by a surprise tsunami, killing all 24 children (and the teacher) in the town’s school.
 The only building that remains today from that period is an old stone church, and now most of the peninsula is a working farm for taro and other crops.
 The end of the peninsula is a great place to reflect and catch some views – there’s room to spread out – but most people don’t take the time to get there because they’re in too much of a rush.

 On your drive down the peninsula you’ll pass a stone church built in 1856, the only remaining building after the devastating tsunami of 1946.
 Credit: Hawaii Tourism Authority (HTA) / Tor Johnson